A monopole invariant for families of contact structures: Module structures

-Part (i) is proved in [\cite{KM}, \S 25] in a more general setting, and (ii)-(iii) follow from the results in \S \ref{transversality}.
-To define the module structure on the monopole Floer cohomology group $\widehat{HM}^{\ast}(Y , \s )$ one chooses a perturbation $\mathfrak{t} \in \pazocal{P}$ that is a regular value of the Fredholm maps
+Part (i) is proved in [\cite{KM}, \S 25] in a more general setting, and (ii)-(iii) follow in a similar way as the transversality results presented in \S \ref{transversality}.
+To define the module structure on the monopole Floer cohomology group $\widehat{HM}^{\ast}(Y , \s; \Z )$ one chooses a perturbation $\mathfrak{t} \in \mathcal{P}$ that is a regular value of the Fredholm maps

 for all $i$ and all pairs of critical points $[\afr] , [\bfr]$, and we denote by $M([\afr] , U , [\bfr] ; \tau )$ and $M([\afr] , \gamma_i , [\bfr] ; \kappa )$ the corresponding fibres over $\mathfrak{t}$, which are smooth manifolds of finite dimension.